 Toowoomba Carnival of Flowers 2021

-This splash of spring florals is returning for a whole month — ands its night garden, food trail, side show alley and ferris wheel are all coming back, too.
+This splash of spring florals is returning for a whole month — and its night garden, food trail, sideshow alley and ferris wheel are all coming back, too.

 Every year, when spring hits Toowoomba, the regional city becomes the brightest place in southeast Queensland.
 Blooms blossom, greenery sprouts and flora reaches towards the sun — that's right, it's Carnival of Flowers time.

 Usually, the carnival only runs for ten days.
 In 2021, however, it's sticking around for an entire month.
 Accordingly, mark all of September in your diary — from Wednesday, September 1–Thursday, September 30 — and start planning a weekend trip west for the event's 72nd year.